2025-ilaria/project-/conclusion.md

 ---
 **🔸KNOWLEDGE INTEGRATION AND IMPACT**

-The retrieved knowledge was transformed into **RDF triples** aligned with ArCo ontologies and formatted in **Turtle syntax**, ready to be integrated into the semantic web.
-This not only helps close existing data gaps but also paves the way for more inclusive and representative cultural heritage knowledge graphs.
+The information we collected was turned into **RDF triples** that match ArCo’s data structure and formatted in **Turtle syntax**, ready to be added to the semantic web.
+This helps fill in missing data and makes cultural heritage knowledge graphs more complete and representative.